Canon SX530 vs Sony NEX-5N

 It is notable that the SX530 offers wifi support, while the NEX-5N does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the NEX-5N have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the NEX-5N have been discontinued, but can regularly be found used on ebay.
 The NEX-5N was replaced by the Sony NEX-5R, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX530 and NEX-5N can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Sony NEX-5N Manual.

 So what is the bottom line?
 Is the Canon SX530 better than the Sony NEX-5N or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.